Cerys explores missed opportunities for radical, two-way discussions L&D are avoiding in their quest for simple, KPI-friendly projects.

 We may have access to more learning content than we can absorb in a lifetime, but we need guidance, opportunities and more than just a nudge in the direction of the right mindset to ensure that our growth plan is coherent.

-After school we are never helped to re-tool for continuous learning.
+After school we never helped to re-tool for continuous learning.
 Nobody teaches us how to learn in this different environment, where theory is of limited value and opportunities to experiment and practice require sponsorship from above.

 Without this retooling, the divides present in our society are further entrenched inside our organisations.
 Those who grew up without access to coaches and mentors continue their career building without sponsorship.
 Those who were first-generation university graduates continue to have to forge brand new paths, with limited understanding from their families of the burdens they carry.